 This recipe requires a food processor.
-As Heidi notes you can also just make this with what you have.
-Onions, celery, carrots and parsley are enough.
-Use the proportions that make sense to you.
-Use 1/3 cup salt for each 2 cups of finely blended veggies/herbs.
+If you don’t have all the below ingredients you can just use onions, celery, carrots and parsley and you can vary the ratios of the vegetables too.
+Just be sure to use about 1/3 cup salt for each 2 cups of finely blended veggies/herbs.

 5 ounces leeks, sliced and well-washed

 (about 1 medium)

 7 ounces carrot, well scrubbed and chopped (about 3-4 medium)